All Episodes

 That's right.

-But the context the context was this.
+But the context was this.

 Bill Clinton had just imposed massive tax increases on everybody, and on some people, they were retroactive.

-It was the American it's always the American people that make the economy govern.
+It was the American, it's always the American people that make the economy govern.

-It's all grow.
+It's all a grow.

 What I've always said is that government can do one of two things.